 The Bank currently offers three defined benefit retirement plans to its employees, based on length of service and level of compensation.
 Substantially all of the employees of the Reserve Banks, Board of Governors, and Office of Employee Benefits of the Federal Reserve System (OEB) participate in the Retirement Plan for Employees of the Federal Reserve System (System Plan).
-In addition, employees at certain compensation levels participate in the Benefit Equalization Retirement Plan (BEP), and certain Reserve Bank officers participate in the Supplemental Retirement Plan for Select Officers of the Federal Reserve Bank (SERP).
-In addition, under the Dodd-Frank Act, employees of the Bureau can elect to participate in the System Plan.
-There were no Bureau participants in the System Plan as of December 31, 2010.
+Under the Dodd-Frank Act, newly hired Bureau employees are eligible to participate in the System Plan and transferees from other governmental organizations can elect to participate in the System Plan.
+In addition, employees at certain compensation levels participate in the Benefit Equalization Retirement Plan (BEP) and certain Reserve Bank officers participate in the Supplemental Retirement Plan for Select Officers of the Federal Reserve Banks (SERP).

-The System Plan provides retirement benefits to employees of the Federal Reserve Banks, Board of Governors, and OEB, and in the future will provide retirement benefits to certain employees of the Bureau.
+The System Plan provides retirement benefits to employees of the Reserve Banks, Board of Governors, OEB, and certain employees of the Bureau.
 The FRBNY, on behalf of the System, recognizes the net asset or net liability and costs associated with the System Plan in its consolidated financial statements.
-During the years ended December 31, 2010 and 2009, costs associated with the System Plan were not reimbursed by other participating employers.
+During the year ended December 31, 2011, certain costs associated with the System Plan were reimbursed by the Bureau.
+During the year ended December 31, 2010, costs associated with the System Plan were not reimbursed by other participating employers.

-The Bank's projected benefit obligation, funded status, and net pension expenses for the BEP and the SERP at December 31, 2010 and 2009, and for the years then ended, were not material.
+The Bank's projected benefit obligation, funded status, and net pension expenses for the BEP and the SERP at December 31, 2011 and 2010, and for the years then ended, were not material.